Sinus Tachycardia

 Extremely Fast Rates of Sinus Tachycardia

-When the P-QRS-T pattern of all Sinus Rhythm's is present a rhythm is Sinus Tachycardia regardless of how fast it becomes.
-As the rate of Sinus Tachycardia increases, complexes become closer and closer together.
-At some point, it becomes impossible to see the details of P and T waves.
-The specific rate at which this happens varries from case to case.
+At some point, it becomes impossible to see the details of P and T Waves.
+The specific rate at which this happens varies from case to case.

-The above EKG cannot be called a Sinus Tachycardia because the P-QRS-T pattern of Sinus Rhythms is not visible.
-The S-Q Segment has been highlighted in grey, note how P and T waves are not discernible.
-In a clinical setting it would be called Supraventricular Tachycardia because the complexes are so frequent that there isn't room for P and T waves to be seen between them.
+The above EKG (fig. 3) cannot be called a Sinus Tachycardia because the P-QRS-T pattern of Sinus Rhythms is not visible.
+The segment between QRS Complexes has been marked by green triangles; note how P and T waves are not discernible.
+In a clinical setting it would be called Supraventricular Tachycardia because the complexes are so frequent that there is not room for P and T waves to be seen between them.

 Below are several more examples of Sinus Tachycardia presented as monitor captures as well as on EKG graphs.

-Sinus Tachycardia ECG example, split printout / monitor display.
+Sinus Tachycardia ECG example with a heart rate of 130bpm, split printout / monitor display.

-Sinus Tachycardia EKG example, split printout / monitor display.
+Sinus Tachycardia ECG example with a heart rate of 108bpm, split printout / monitor display.

-Sinus Tachycardia ECG example, split monitor / paper display.
+Sinus Tachycardia ECG example with a heart rate of 138bpm, split printout / monitor display.

 Basic EKG App